eram/freeze-mutate/readme.md

 assert( o1.set === set2 );

-// time to freeze and mutate with a change-set freeze(o1);
+// time to freeze and then mutate with a change-set freeze(o1);
 try {
     // functions that enable mutation of the Set/Map/Array are now throwing.